-The PhD is an advanced research degree during which students undertake supervised but independent research that leads to a thesis of not more than 100,000 words embodying the results of that research.
-The thesis must demonstrate extended familiarity with and a comprehensive understanding of the subject and the academic literature in the area; show an ability to construct and execute a plan for primary research, including the collection and critical analysis of data; and embody an original contribution to knowledge in the field of business and management, economics, international affairs and arts.
+The PhD is an advanced research degree during which students undertake supervised but independent research that leads to a thesis of no more than 100,000 words, presenting the findings of said research.
+The thesis must demonstrate extended familiarity with and a comprehensive understanding of the subject and the academic literature in the area.
+It must also prove an ability to construct and execute a plan for primary research, including data collection and its critical analysis.
+A PhD thesis must offer an original contribution to knowledge in the field of business and management, international affairs.

-Postgraduate students on our PhD programme will first be enrolled on a Probationary PhD Status and at the end of the first year when their research proposal is assessed, the decision is made on the conversion to Full PhD Status.
+Postgraduate students on our PhD programme are first enrolled on a Probationary PhD Status.
+At the end of the first year, after a review of their proposal, the decision is made on the conversion to Full PhD Status.

 You can find recommended PhD topics here.

-Sufficient English skills and academic knowledge that the IBS Research Officer checks with an Orientation Interview via Skype.
+- Sufficient English skills and academic knowledge that the IBS Research Officer checks with an Orientation Interview.

 Guide to Writing Your Research Proposal Academic referee's report